coppit/docker-no-ip/README.md

 When run for the first time, a file named noip.conf will be created in the config dir, and the container will exit.
 Edit this file, adding your username (email), password, and domains.
 Then rerun the command.

+On subsequent runs, a binary config file /config/dir/path/no-ip2.generated.conf will be generated.
+Please do not edit this file, as it is used by the noip2 agent.

 To check the status, run `docker logs noip`.